2.01.2019

 This past Sunday, we became members of Trinity Baptist Church (tbcgr.org/).
 I have written this blog with the hope of helping others think through church membership and how to find a church home.

-It is my prayer that this post would be more than just an update on our family.
+I pray this post will be more than just an update on our family.

 First of all, church membership is biblical.